mkrum/draftbot2k25/chopped_league_strategy.md

 - Don't overpay for depth in draft - it's coming via waivers
 - Focus draft capital on locked-in starters
 - Bench should be upside plays, not mediocre veterans

-### Elimination Prediction
-- Mentally note likely weak teams
-- Their best players will be available soon
-- Don't draft same position as their studs

 ## SPECIFIC DRAFT RECOMMENDATIONS